CodethinkLabs/lifecycle/README.md

 # User Lifecycle Management

-`lifecycle` is a piece of software intended to help implement the [Single Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth) principal across disparate pieces of software.
+`lifecycle` is a piece of software intended to help implement the [Single Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth) principle across disparate applications and services.
 It is intended to be used alongside a single-sign-on authentication system such as SAML or OIDC, and provide lifecycle management for the users in these applications.

 ## Why?